The Ride on Washington

 In the meantime, if you any of you avid winter cyclists know how to stay warm when the temperature is in the teens, please do advise.
 I have particularly trouble keeping the extremities toasty, so gloves recommendations are welcome.

 This entry was posted on Thursday, January 26th, 2012 at 3:31 pm and is filed under Bicycles.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.